Research explores how biochar can remove carbon from the atmosphere

 Scaling-up production to make renewable power

-The UK currently imports over 90 per cent of the 100,000 tonnes of charcoal used domestically, but production needs to be increased to a scale of millions of tonnes per annum to make a significant contribution to support government net zero emission targets by 2050.
-Therefore, Britain would need to invest in multiple large-scale plants which would not only produce the biochar, but the gases generated in the charring process can be used to provide renewable heat and power.
+Phase 2 of the GGR programme includes £5m funding awarded to Coal Products Limited (now Invica Industries) for a demonstration plant to establish the viability of large-scale conversion of biowaste from anaerobic digestion to biochar.
+Production needs to be increased to over a million of tonnes per annum to make a significant contribution to support the Government net zero emission targets by 2050.
+Britain would need to invest in many facilities which would not only produce the biochar, but the gases generated in the charring process can be used to provide renewable heat and power.

-The research team will take a “technology-neutral” stance and evaluate both the carbon storage and economic performance of biochar as a GGR technology to inform policy-makers with their findings.
+The research team will take a “technology-neutral” stance and evaluate both the carbon storage and economic performance of biochar as a greenhouse gas removal technology to inform policy-makers with their findings.

 The aim is to take carbon from atmospheric emissions and trap it in the biochar.
 That carbon will then be locked in the soil for centuries, if not millennia, so its sustainable production could be a powerful tool in the fight against climate change.
 However, we need to get a detailed and accurate picture of the longevity and stability of biochar carbon in soils to ensure it has no detrimental impact."